Brilliant Failures Award AI Coalition Public Services

 Procedural criteria

-- Submission is before 31 January 2023 sent to the NL AI Coalition stating 'competition for brilliant failure of AI in public services'
+- Submission is through 31 March 2024 sent via the registration form on the right for the 'competition brilliant failure AI in public services

 - Transparent and compact information about your own position and specific role in the process